supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multiview-images.md

 ## Introduction

 This easy-to-follow tutorial will show you how to upload multi-view images to Supervisely using Python SDK and get the advantage of the multi-view image annotaion in the Supervisely Labeling Toolbox, which allows you to label images quickly and efficiently on one screen.
-You will learn how to enable multi-view in the project settings, upload grouped images and explore the grouped view in the labeling interface.
+You will learn how to enable multi-view in the project settings, upload multi-view images and explore the multi-view in the labeling interface.

 {% hint style="success" %}